If you’re reading this, you’re probably excited at the thought of delivering high-quality content to listeners.

 While that may be true, you need to know how to creatively steer the conversation and draw out interesting stories from guests.

-Keep in mind that this is a highly popular podcast format, so it will require some concerted efforts, patience, and consistency for you to stand out.
+Keep in mind that this is a highly popular podcast format, so standing out will require concerted efforts, patience, and consistency.

-Of course, it is a lot easier if you are already a celebrity or have a significant number of followers.
+Of course, it is a lot easier if you are already a celebrity or have many followers.

 On the bright side, this format opens your show to a varied audience since many of your guests are highly connected people and will attract their fan base.